247f12/DAOs/README.md

 # Template site for Community DAOs

 Template site for community decentralised autonomous organisations.
 Use this template to set up your own website for your area.
+You view a demo of the site [here](https://247f12.github.io/DAOs/)

 ## How do I make my own site?
 - Click the green button at the top of the repository that says "Use this template".